 The government itself has found unacceptable conditions.
 One DHS Inspector General’s report found that in three Rio Grande Valley facilities, unaccompanied minors and families had no access to showers, while the children there had limited change of clothes.

 In addition to wretched conditions, the Administration has illegally been holding hundreds of children far past the legal limits, subjecting some minors to abject conditions for over three months.
-The Administration has also sought to roll back protections for children, so they can legally detain them for months at a time.
-The White House has even considered housing some 1,200 children at Japanese-American internment camp sites from WWII.
+The Administration has also sought to roll back protections for children so they can legally detain them for months at a time; fortunately, a federal judge blocked the attempted rule change.